DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 vault kv put <secretspath>/db-pass db-password="postgrespwd" db-user="postgresuser"
 ```

+Then create a YAML file that will be used in replacement for the usual Kubernetes secret.
 Please refer to the secrets store provider for the syntax.

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1